 Since its inception, DeWitt has always been a community that welcomes new businesses and industrious people.
 As a reflection of that commitment, there are three different groups locally that all aim to stimulate economic development: DeWitt Chamber & Development Company, East Central Intergovernmental Agency, and the Iowa Economic Development Authority.

 There are more than 1,200 farms throughout Clinton County, with agriculture producing $524 million in wages, so it’s safe to say that farming plays a significant role in DeWitt.
 Manufacturing is another key economic driver with the city playing home to 15 different manufacturers that employ nearly 1,000 people.
 Many of these companies take advantage of a Tax Increment Financing Program that helps to encourage growth in DeWitt.
-In 2014, the city ranked high nationally in terms of the costs needed to conduct business.

 Besides being just a great place to work, DeWitt is a great place to live.
 Genesis Medical Center – DeWitt has received recognition as one of the nation’s “Top 20 Hospitals for Quality of Care.”
 That level of expertise and care means locals are able to receive top-notch treatment without having to go far from home, which is unusual for a community of DeWitt’s size.